-

-LONDON – 17 April 2023: Dare, the clean tech energy company, is pleased to announce its partnership with the non-profit, Bangladesh Environment and Development Society (BEDS), to reforest mangroves in Bangladesh, home to the world’s largest mangrove forest.
+Dare, the commodity trading company, is pleased to announce its partnership with the non-profit, Bangladesh Environment and Development Society (BEDS), to reforest mangroves in Bangladesh, home to the world’s largest mangrove forest.

 Thanks to the increasing number of tropical storms and over-exploitation of their timber, mangrove forests are at risk of disappearing in the next 100 years if we don’t do something to reverse this – that’s where Dare comes in.

-Dare is on a mission to help the world reach a greener future, faster and mangroves play an important role in that journey.
-Dare’s founder, Ayman Rahman, is also of Bangladeshi heritage, so the project has a particularly strong resonance for him.
+Dare’s founder, Ayman Rahman, is of Bangladeshi heritage, so the project has a particularly strong resonance for him.
 From helping adapt to mitigate the threat of rising sea levels to protecting fisheries and coastlines around the world, mangroves are one of the world’s most important and productive natural ecosystems.

 Together with BEDS, Dare will plant 5,000 new mangrove trees to rebuild and reforest the areas of coastline most at risk.